BOA401X3 : Fermentation Technology

 Objective/s

-• Various applications of fermentation
+• Compare various applications of fermentation

 • Impart knowledge in the synthesis of value added products using fermentation technology